 The Omersa Collection is a range of unique leather animal footstools and desk top accessories.
 The first leather pig was made in 1927 and today we have a range of over 40 animals each in a variety of sizes.

-The product is designed and made at our workshop in Coningsby, Lincolnshire, England.
+The product is designed and made at our workshop in Louth, Lincolnshire, England.
 We use the same methods of production today as originally employed and the same type of home grown tools!

 We typically work to a 5-6 week lead time as our animals are hand made to order.
 The production process is quite lengthy and each stage cannot be rushed.